EBay expands same-day delivery, battles Amazon for local business

-EBay Now, which delivers products from stores including Target, Walgreen and Best Buy in as little as an hour, was launched last year in San Francisco and San Jose, California and Manhattan, New York.
+EBay Now, which delivers products from stores including Target (TGT.N), Walgreen WAG.N and Best Buy (BBY.N) in as little as an hour, was launched last year in San Francisco and San Jose, California and Manhattan, New York.

 EBay is expanding the service to Brooklyn and Queens in New York and to the Bay Area peninsula, between San Francisco and San Jose.
 Chicago and Dallas will be added later this summer and the service may expand outside the United States in the future, eBay executives said last week.